Top shortcut

 Locations of Taipei and Chunghua in Taiwan.

-The five-week Taiwan Program will take place at two distinctive locations: Taipei, one of the most populated international cities in the world, and Changhua which is famous for its historical and cultural characteristics.
+The Taiwan Program will take place at three distinctive locations: (1) Taipei, one of the most populated international cities in the world, (2) Hualien, a stunning garden in the backyard of Taiwan, and (3) Changhua which is famous for its historical and cultural characteristics.
 This special arrangement can facilitate a rich learning experience by exploring diverse cultural variance, social characteristics, sustainable challenges, which cannot be achieved by an in-class learning environment.

 Cal Poly students will have an opportunity to learn about contemporary environmental challenges ranging from community to global levels from social, cultural, and political dimensions.
-The course will be housed in two collaborative institutes, National Taipei University of Technology (NTUT, Taipei) and National Chi-Nan University (NCUE, Changhua), with additional field trips to explore environmental and social characteristics challenging sustainable development.
-By attending this program, Cal Poly students will have an opportunity to intensively interact with bilingual Taiwanese students (peer advisors and student volunteers) to not only conduct in-class activities, but also explore various travel destinations during weekends.
+The course will be housed in two collaborative institutes, National Dong Hwa University (NDHU, Hualien) and National Changhua University of Education (NCUE, Changhua), with additional field trips to explore environmental and social characteristics challenging sustainable development.
+By attending this program, Cal Poly students will have an opportunity to intensively interact with bilingual Taiwanese students to not only conduct in-class activities, but also explore various travel destinations during weekends.
 This peer-learning process is a unique setting and opportunity offered by this Program for enriching Cal Poly students’ learning experience.
-During the first two weeks in Taipei (northern Taiwan, all lectures will be housed at NTUT with the support of CPGC-approved service providers in arranging student housing and streamlining transportation to synchronize field trips.
-Cal Poly students will check in nearby across street from NTUT campus.
-From week three to five, students will stay in Changhua (central Taiwan).
-NCUE will facilitate the teaching and housing demand, in addition to support transportation for excursions.
-Students will stay in a hotel near by NCUE during this period of time.
+Students will develop two mini place-based projects during their stay in Hualien and Changhua, respectively.

-Successfully complete this Program, students will earn 8 GE credit units from these two courses:
+Successfully complete this Program, students will earn 4 GE credit units and 4 senior/independent credit units from these two courses:

-• GE D5: NR 323 Human Dimensions in Natural Resources Management (4 units)
+• GE area D: NR 323 Human Dimensions in Natural Resources Management (4 units)

-Each teaching section (at Taipei and Changhua) will include in-class lectures, group-based project activities, and field trips, which will all be led by Dr. Yiwen Chiu.
-Lectures will aim to cover the discussion on fundamental concepts, whereas group activities and field trips will allow students to carry out projects and compile relevant information.
-Field trip destinations will include national/regional parks, experimental forests, and historical districts demonstrating the implementation of sustainable practices.
-Students will be organized in groups of three or four to conduct group projects which aim to assess selected topics related to sustainability and provide solutions.
-Following chart shows a breakdown view of all activities on a weekly basis.
+Each teaching section (held in Taipei, Hualien, and Changhua) will include in-class lectures, group-based project activities, and field trips, led by Dr. Yiwen Chiu and faculty from local institutions.
+The lectures will cover fundamental concepts, while group activities and field trips will provide students with opportunities to conduct projects and gather relevant information.
+Field trip destinations will be selected for their social and environmental significance, demonstrating the implementation of sustainable practices.
+Students will be organized into small groups to conduct projects that assess sustainability-related topics and propose solutions.

 Past Program Highlights